HDubleA/vadernew/README.rst

 The package contains the dictionaries and functions relating to the 4 topics separately, which can be imported individually.
 ------------------------------------
 ::
-   from vadernew.vader_food import Food_ST, Food_SIA
+   from vadernew imoport vader_food

-   from vadernew.vader_electronic import Electronic_ST, Electronic_SIA
+   from vadernew import vader_electronic

-   from vadernew.vader_disneyland import Disney_ST, Disney_SIA
+   from vadernew import vader_disneyland

-   from vadernew.vader_finance import Finance_ST, Finance_SIA
+   from vadernew import vader_finance

 The package contains the dictionaries and functions relating to the 4 topics separately, which can be imported individually.
 That is, two replacement functions, respectively of SentiText() which identifies the string-level properties relevant to the sentiment of the input text, and SentimentIntensityAnalyzer() which instead assigns a sentiment intensity score to the phrases.
 The two functions are renamed for each argument.